 - When ready to begin cooking, preheat the grill to high, once hot, place dough onto grates.
 After a couple minutes lower heat just below dough to low or off and continue cooking on indirect heat until dough is done to your liking.

 - Add jalapeno slices, sautéed onions, scallions or any additional vegetable toppings you desire.

 - Instead of topping with loose ground meat, form veal into small meatballs, pan fry, and top with mini meatballs.

-- Swap ground veal for ground beef
+- Swap ground veal for ground beef or chicken

 - Swap pizza sauce for BBQ sauce.